 5 Ways To Love Your Partner In Their Love Language (Not Your Own)

 Most of us want to be loved, treasured and appreciated.
 Most of us wish to express these same feelings toward our partners.
-To successfully communicate our love we need to express it in the way our partners will understand.
-It is as though we have to learn the language of our partner.
-When we learn our partner’s love language we will have the key to successfully communicating our love.
-You can learn how to love your partner by learning the 5 Love Languages.
+To successfully communicate our love we need to express it in the way our partners will understand and feel it.
+It is as though you need to learn the language to know how to love your partner.
+When you learn your partner’s love language you will have the key to successfully communicating your love.

 The 5 different types of love languages are:

 - Words of Affirmation